BradHeff/horizon_school_search/README.md

 Horizon School Search is proudly developed for **Horizon Christian School**, committed to providing excellent Christian education in a safe, nurturing environment.
 This search platform reflects our values of safety, learning, and technological innovation in education.

+The system now includes comprehensive backend data storage to track student learning patterns, provide personalized educational experiences, and maintain secure user accounts while preserving the child-safe environment that is central to our mission.

 ---

 **Built with ❤️ for education by the Horizon Christian School technology team**

+*Last Updated: September 21, 2025*
+*Status: Production Ready with Backend Integration*

+---

+**⚠️ Note**: Backend source code is not included in this repository for security reasons.
+The backend API provides user authentication, data persistence, and search tracking functionality essential for the full user experience.